thenfour/WaveSabre/Docs/devices/Maj7MBC.md

 Note: when frequencies are out of range, the filters are fully bypassed.

+### Drive (saturation)

+When 0dB or below, this disables drive.

+This adds odd harmonic saturation.
+It's effectively the "clean tape" setting you'd find ind Fab Filter Saturn.

 ### Makeup gain

+This is disabled in some builds; the idea is that if you don't have parallel processing then there's no reason for this extra gain stage.
+Just adjust the output gain.

 This is the amount of gain to apply after compression to bring the signal to the same level as the input signal.
 This is not quite the same as output gain, because of where it's applied during processing.